The Supreme Court allows emergency abortions in Idaho for now in a limited ruling

 “Doctors should be able to practice medicine.
 Patients should be able to get the care they need,” he said.

-Idaho had pushed back, arguing that its law does provide an exception to save the life of a pregnant patient and federal law doesn’t require expanded exceptions.
+A new poll from The Associated Press-NORC Center for Public Affairs Research found that about 7 in 10 U.S. adults favor protecting access to abortions for patients who are experiencing miscarriages or other pregnancy-related emergencies.

-Doctors in Idaho said that the law wasn’t clear on when they could provide abortions in emergencies, forcing them to airlift pregnant women to other states for emergency care on several occasions since the high court had allowed the ban to go into effect in January.
+Abortion-rights groups said the opinion would bring temporary relief, but leave “devastating” uncertainty about the larger picture.
+“This fight is far from over,” said Alexa Kolbi-Molinas, deputy director of the ACLU Reproductive Freedom Project.

-The justices found that the court should not have gotten involved in the case so quickly, and majority reinstated a lower court order that had allowed hospitals in the state to perform emergency abortions to protect a pregnant patient’s health.
+Idaho, meanwhile, had argued that its law does provide an exception to save the life of a pregnant patient and that federal law doesn’t require expanded exceptions.

-The opinion means the Idaho case will continue to play out in lower courts, and could end up before the Supreme Court again.
-It doesn’t answer key questions about whether doctors can provide emergency abortions elsewhere, a pressing issue as most Republican-controlled states have moved to restrict the procedure in the two years since the high court overturned Roe v.
-Wade.
+State Attorney General Raúl Labrador said the Biden administration had “overreached” on the issue and he expected it to end up back before the Supreme Court.
+“We feel pretty strongly we’re going to win this case in the end,” he said.

-In a similar case, the state of Texas also argued that federal health care law does not trump a state ban on abortion and the New Orleans-based 5th U.S. Circuit Court of Appeals sided with the state.
+Kate Daniel, state policy director for the national anti-abortion group Susan B. Anthony Pro-Life America, called the decision a “setback,” but maintained that Idaho’s abortion ban does not conflict with federal healthcare law.

-The Idaho ruling doesn’t appear to affect that finding.
-The Biden administration has appealed the case in Texas, leaving another avenue for the issue to appear before the high court.
+The Biden administration has also appealed the Texas emergency abortion ruling to the high court, leaving another avenue for the issue to appear again.
 The justices are unlikely to even consider whether to take up the Texas case before the fall.

 Follow the AP’s coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court.